JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

 ### 2. Datasets Downloads

-<p style="text-align:justify">The datasets for the End-to-End Visual Control exercise are hosted on Hugging Face under the JdeRobot organization.
+<p style="text-align:justify">The datasets for the End-to-End Visual Control exercise are hosted on Huggingface under the JdeRobot organization.
 Students can access them using the <code class="language-plaintext highlighter-rouge">load_dataset()</code> method and directly apply them for training and testing their models.
 Although multiple download options are available, this guide highlights two recommended approaches for retrieving the datasets to a local machine.</p>

 -   [JdeRobot/Follow-Line-Simple-Circuit-Dataset](https://huggingface.co/datasets/JdeRobot/Follow-Line-Simple-Circuit-Dataset)
 -   [JdeRobot/Follow-Line-Combine-Dataset](https://huggingface.co/datasets/JdeRobot/Follow-Line-Combine-Dataset)